secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 Program members must renew their memberships annually.
 If they don’t renew, [their accounts will be downgraded](https://about.gitlab.com/pricing/licensing-faq/#what-happens-when-my-subscription-is-about-to-expire-or-has-expired).

-Subscriptions granted under the GitLab for Open Source Program do not auto-renew.
+Subscriptions granted under the GitLab for Open Source Program **do not auto-renew**.

 We recommend that applicants begin the renewal process at least one month in advance of their renewal dates to ensure sufficient processing time.
 Note that applications will not be processed during U.S. holidays; responses may be delayed during those periods.